infinitered/ignite/docs/advanced-guides/creating-boilerplates.md

 # Creating Boilerplates

 A boilerplate is an Ignite plugin which runs only once: the moment you create a new project.
-It's purpose is to bootstrap your brand new React Native project with files, directories, libraries, images, fonts, other ignite plugins, or whatever you need on every project you create.
+Its purpose is to bootstrap your brand new React Native project with files, directories, libraries, images, fonts, other ignite plugins, or whatever you need on every project you create.

-Like we do in the `ignite-ir-boilerplate`, it's helpful to make parts of your boilerplate optional.
+Like we do in the `ignite-ir-boilerplate-2016`, it's helpful to make parts of your boilerplate optional.
 For example, if you know you're not wanting to want animations, you might not want to install that library.

-Please read the [creating plugins](./createing-plugins.md) guide before continuing.
+Please read the [creating plugins](./creating-plugins.md) guide before continuing.
 It explains the shared concepts over there.
 A boilerplate is a plugin, only with super powers.

 ## Directory Structure